 The method to make the Port wine is the almost same though the centuries.
 Everything is done to keep the same flavour in the wine year by year.

-The harvest in valley Douro starts in September and is still done by hand to maintain the same quality as the past.
-The crush was traditionally done by feet, however was changed to modernise the techniques that imitate the maceration.
+The harvest in valley Douro starts in September and is still hand-made to maintain the same quality as the past.
+Traditionally you would crush it with your feet.
+However it changed to modernise the techniques that imitate the maceration.
 The addition of brandy stops the fermentation of grapes, but increases the alcohol in the wine to finally go to the stage of conservation, to age the wine and gain an amber colour that only the Port wine has.

 How to appreciate the Port wine